 Global Health Ethics PHIL 327 (3)

 Ethical issues related to public health as they are located in and influenced by a global context.
 Consideration of several ethical approaches including utilitarianism, deontic ethics, and the capabilities approach, as well as theories of justice.
 Application of approaches to topics ranging from global markets in human organs to international migration of health workers and pharmaceutical testing in the developing world.
-Prerequisite: 60 units and one of PHIL 120W (or equivalent), 121 or 221; or HSCI 319.
+Prerequisite: 60 units and one of the following: PHIL 120, PHIL 120W, PHIL 121, PHIL 221, PHIL 270, HSCI 319, SDA 270.
 PHIL 327 is identical to HSCI 327 and students may not receive credit for both.
 Students who have completed HSCI 320 or the spring 2011 offering of PHIL 331 may not complete this course for further credit.